 In the Philippines, the Fifth Operational Cycle of the Small Grants Programme that is covered by this Country Results Report, has facilitated biodiversity conservation results that are aimed at achieving sustainability and replication of good practices and innovative community-based solutions.
 In fact, a total of 134,863 hectares of 85 community protected areas were established or enhanced with management instruments and structures put in place.
 These exhibited 16 potential models of community solutions to biodiversity conservation.
 Improved management effectiveness of 12 community managed protected areas was also facilitated that led to an average increase of 47.28% in the Management Effectiveness Tracking Tool (METT) dimensions.
-Significant portions production landscapes and/or seascapes of of Key Biodiversity Areas on the country, including the Samar Island, Palawan and Sierra Madre Mountain Range, have been put under community management or co-management arrangements that integrate biodiversity friendly agriculture, fisheries and forestry products, directly and indirectly benefitting 17,217 individuals of which 9,580 or 55.64% are men, and 7,637 or 44.4% are women.7 Most of these projects were: agroforestry, handicraft/ rattan, seaweeds farming, cashew, abaca farming and processing to abaca fiber, growing of organic rice and vegetables, rice-duck/eggs, crab fattening, coffee, cacao production and processing, wild fruit processing, swine and poultry raising, ecotourism, commercial nursery of indigenous tree and mangrove species, gathering and trading and honey, harvesting of almaciga resin, and coco sugar production and trading.
-(Source: provided by country programme)
+Significant portions production landscapes and/or seascapes of Key Biodiversity Areas on the country, including the Samar Island, Palawan and Sierra Madre Mountain Range, have been put under community management or co-management arrangements that integrate biodiversity conservation objectives.
+Forty-one grantees partnered with 141 People's Organizations implemented projects that produced and marketed alternative biodiversity friendly agriculture, fisheries and forestry products, directly and indirectly benefitting 17,217 individuals of which 9,580 or 55.64% are men, and 7,637 or 44.4% are women.7 Most of these projects were: agroforestry, handicraft/ rattan, seaweeds farming, cashew, abaca farming and processing to abaca fiber, growing of organic rice and vegetables, rice-duck/eggs, crab fattening, coffee, cacao production and processing, roselle production and processing, wild fruit processing, swine and poultry raising, ecotourism, commercial nursery of indigenous tree and mangrove species, gathering and trading and honey, harvesting of almaciga resin, and coco sugar production and trading.
+(Source: Provided by country programme)